-Determine the distribution factor for each generator on each flowgate.
-The distribution factor for a particular generator is referenced to the PJM online generation.
-For each flowgate, multiply the distribution factor of each generator by the offline portion of the generator to obtain the MW impact the generator would have on a particular flowgate if it were ramped from its output in the initial load flow to its full output.
 This result will be referred to the ramping impact of a particular generator on a particular flowgate.
 For all flowgates determine the cumulative ramping impact of generators with greater than a 1% distribution factor.
-The total amount of ramped generation is capped to limit the number of potential overloads to a reasonable number of the worst impacts.
-A typical cap for the total ramping of internal generators as well) but the actual value can vary to establish a reasonable scope for the potential overloads.
+The total amount of ramped generation as part of this initial identification of potential overloads is capped to limit the number of potential overloads to a reasonable number of the worst impacts.
+A typical cap for the total ramping of internal generation is 10,000 MW (20,000 MW for studies examining the impacts of external generators as well) but the actual value can vary to establish a reasonable scope for the potential overloads.
 For each flowgate, add the cumulative ramping impact to the initial DC loading.
 If the resulting DC loading is greater than the flowgate rating, then this flowgate is a potential overload.

-Step 4: Determine 80/20 DC loading
+Step 4: Determine 80/20 Wind and Solar and 50/50 Harmer impacts DC loading

-The number of generators having greater than a 1% distribution factor in Step 3 is often large enough that having them all simultaneously outputting their full installed capacity would be extremely improbable.
+The number of generators having greater than a 1% distribution factor in Step 3 is often large enough that having them all simultaneously outputting their full installed capacity or simultaneously be offline in the case of wind and solar would be extremely improbable.
 As a result, in this step the number of generators contributing to the cumulative ramping impact on a flowgate is further restricted in the following manner.